johnzhoudev/leetcode-practice/season_4_neetcode_150_again/readme.md

 - Inserting interval, collect left and right and overlap min max - 57.
 Insert Interval
 - Merging Intervals - sort and add, if overlapping then min max merge with last. - 56.
 Merge Intervals
 - Removing until non overlapping - Greedily take with earliest end - 435.
 Non-overlapping intervals
+- HARD: Intervals and queries - 1851 Minimum interval to include each query